Alemenew/alx-system_engineering-devops/0x00-shell_basics/README.md

 **14-copy_html** script is used to copies all the HTML files from the current working directory to the parent of the working directory

 **100-lets_move** script is used to move all files beginning with an uppercase

+**101-clean_emacs** script is used to deletes all files in the current working directory that end with the character ~